stfurkan/pancovid19/README.md

 ## Built With

-* [Node.js](https://nodejs.org/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine
+* [Node.js](https://nodejs.org/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-* [React](https://reactjs.org/) - A JavaScript library for building user interfaces
+* [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
-* [Python3](https://www.python.org/) - Used to generate JSON files from CSV files
+* [Python3](https://www.python.org/) - Python is a programming language that lets you work quickly and integrate systems more effectively.

 ## License